The Narrow Gate: Localized Image-Text Communication in Native Multimodal Models: Related Works

-\paragraph{Multimodal Vision Language Models.} Many approaches have been proposed to adapt decoder-only LLMs trained with autoregressive loss for image understanding \cite{flamingo_nips, blip-2, LLaVA_nips, pixtral12b, molmo_pixmo, cambrian} and multimodal generation tasks \cite{emu1_iclr, dreamllm_iclr, lavit, nextgpt_icml, seedLlama, emu2, anygpt_acl, team2024chameleon, wu2024janus, wu2025vilau, wang2024emu3nexttokenpredictionneed}.
+\paragraph{Special Tokens, Memory Tokens, Registers.} The importance of special tokens to store and redistribute global information was emphasized by Burtsev et al. \cite{burtsev2021memorytransformer}.
+In their work, they add these special tokens at the beginning of the sequence to serve as memory units accessible through the self-attention mechanism, improving performance on various language processing tasks.
+In vision transformers, Darcet et al. \cite{darcet2024registers} found that high-norm tokens in low-informative areas of the images are used to store global information while discarding the local one.
+Adding learnable ``register tokens'' dedicated to global information processing helped eliminate the high-norm artifacts, improving performance.
+Similarly, Wen et al. \cite{summarize_visual_tokens_registers_wen} used learnable registers to summarize salient visual information and remove the image tokens altogether, improving the efficiency of vision-language models. \paragraph{Localization of information in Text-Only VLMs.} In text-only VLMs, this kind of summarization is particularly useful since much of the attention to image tokens is concentrated in the initial layers, likely on a few “anchor tokens” \cite{basu2024understanding, chen2024imageworth12tokens}.
+Basu et al. \cite{basu2024understanding} demonstrated with multimodal causal tracing that, in VQA tasks, a subset of strongly attended \emph{late image tokens} in early layers transfer information to the text.
+However, subsequent studies have shown that important visual information is localized in heads of deeper layers of the network \cite{basile2025head, ortu2025when}, or within tokens corresponding to the spatial positions of objects in the image \cite{neo2024interpretingvisualinformationprocessing}.
+Interestingly, although these tokens have different statistical properties from those of textual tokens \cite{language_visual_tokens_chan}, they encode, in deeper layers, vocabulary words that describe the objects to which they correspond. \paragraph{Multimodal Vision Language Models.} Many approaches have been proposed to adapt decoder-only LLMs trained with autoregressive loss for image understanding \cite{flamingo_nips, blip-2, LLaVA_nips, pixtral12b, molmo_pixmo, cambrian} and multimodal generation tasks \cite{emu1_iclr, dreamllm_iclr, lavit, nextgpt_icml, seedLlama, emu2, anygpt_acl, team2024chameleon, wu2024janus, wu2025vilau, wang2024emu3nexttokenpredictionneed}.
 These models consist of an LLM, an image encoder, an image decoder (for multimodal-output VLMs), and adapters between the LLM and visual components.
 The success of diffusion-based image generation has led to the widespread use of stable diffusion as the decoding architecture in multimodal-output models \cite{emu1_iclr, dreamllm_iclr, nextgpt_icml, seedLlama, emu2, anygpt_acl}.
 For the image encoding part, most architectures use a vision transformer (ViT), often that of CLIP \cite{emu1_iclr, dreamllm_iclr, lavit, nextgpt_icml, seedLlama, emu2, anygpt_acl, wu2024janus}, due to the effectiveness of ViT embeddings in encoding image semantics \cite{seed_tok}.
 The outputs from the visual encoder are either directly projected into the LLM embedding space \cite{emu1_iclr, dreamllm_iclr, nextgpt_icml,seed_tok} or, in the case of multimodal generation, often mapped to a discrete set of tokens \cite{lavit, seedLlama, anygpt_acl}.
 A drawback of these methods is the complexity of the encoding architecture.
 Moreover, the image-text contrastive loss can make the image representations resemble textual ones excessively \cite{cambrian}, with text often favored as the preferred modality \cite{codi_nips, nextgpt_icml, anygpt_acl}.
 Alternative approaches use VQ-VAEs \cite{van2017neural, Gafni2022} to encode and decode the images and train the LLMs from scratch on multimodal datasets \cite{wang2024emu3nexttokenpredictionneed, team2024chameleon}.
 This \emph{native multimodal} approach fuses the visual and textual representations early in training instead of using complex pipelines to bridge the modality gap \cite{seed_tok, wu2025setok, blip-2, mind_the_gap} and eliminates the need for adapters, greatly simplifying the architecture design.